ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1604-presskit.md

-We are also delighted to provide a ready-to-run image for the [Raspberry Pi](http://www.raspberrypi.org) 2 and 3 that **includes experimental OpenGL hardware acceleration and full support for the Raspberry Pi 3 Bluetooth and Wifi**.
+We are also delighted to provide a ready-to-run image for the [Raspberry Pi](http://www.raspberrypi.org) 2 and 3 that **includes experimental OpenGL hardware acceleration and full support for the integrated Raspberry Pi 3 Bluetooth and Wifi**.
 You grab the download and find out more from the [Ubuntu MATE Raspberry Pi page](/raspberry-pi/).

 Since the introduction of Ubuntu MATE 15.10 **Ubuntu MATE for the